 This means you need to determine three different statistics before you calculate the confidence interval.

 - Alpha: “Alpha is the point level which is calculated as 1 – confidence level; a 95% confidence level has a 0.05 significance level.”
-It means the ratio of the individuals that does not contain your population mean.
+It means the ratio of the individuals that do not contain your population means.

 - Standard deviation: Standard deviation is a statistical term that shows us the range between the mean of the population and the actual data.

 - Size: Size is the population size.
 The number of individuals you entered in your data set.

 Step 3: Calculate the Required Values